sledgang/sledgang.github.io/README.md

 > **Note:** If you're a new member of the blog, be sure you have an author entry in our `_config.yml`.

+**Members: Please *squash posts* into one commit when merging to `master` following approval.**

 ### Updating Jekyll theme, adding new pages, etc.

 - Please discuss these in the Discord beforehand before putting the time into the blog frontend (since this affects everyone)
 - If you can, throw up your own host so we can check it out.
 Otherwise provide screenshots, etc.
 - Test the layout as best you can ensuring existing posts render correctly, especially if your addition relies on newly required front matter to render correctly.
+- `custom_css` front matter property: Our front matter supports this key for adding special CSS to special pages.
+I.e.; not blog posts.
+Make use of this property when adding new top-level pages that need special formatting that doesn't constitute a change to the master CSS pipeline.